pjotrekk/lightning/blogpost/blogpost.md

 ## Setting things up

-At first I want to use Spring Boot.
+First I want to use Spring Boot.
 I will use Spring Initializr so I can easily start with a ready-to-go project.

 ![image](initializr.png)

 I usually use Gradle but for this simple project I've chosen Maven as the build tool - it's popular and simple.
 I'll not do any magic here so it's perfectly sufficient.

 Next, I checked Spring Boot version 2.2.11 because the Apache Beam's MongoDB IO uses Mongo Java driver 3.
-The later versions of Spring Data MongoDB use Mongo Java Driver 4 so for now they are not compatible.
+Later versions of Spring Data MongoDB use Mongo Java Driver 4 so for now they are not compatible.

 Some additional dependencies are needed:
 - Spring Web to be able to expose REST endpoints with an embedded Tomcat container